minlux/cacau/README.md

 This project provides a script to capture a picture from an IP webcam, annotate it with a timestamp and upload it to an FTP server.
 The script does also store a copy of each captured picture in subfolder `capture`, for the aim of a time lapse video.

+In [html/index.html](html/index.html) you can find an example for html website that cyclically reloads the picture.

 ## Camera